 Pros

-- Comprehensive inspection every visit: Hoover includes an underside and systems inspection with each oil change and gives you a printed, graded report (Watch / Problem / Safety Issue).
+- Comprehensive inspection at every visit: Hoover includes an underside and systems inspection with each oil change and provides a printed, graded report (Watch / Problem / Safety Issue).
 This helps catch small leaks, worn brakes, or other issues before they become breakdowns.

 - Certified, experienced technicians: Hoover’s techs are trained for diagnostics and repairs, not just fluid changes, and they regularly work on Acura and other Japanese imports.